August Events in Virginia

 - August 5

-- - Gerald Ford signs a law restoring the citizenship of Confederate General Robert E. Lee, 1975.
-Lee signed the Oath of Allegiance in Lexingon on October 2, 1865, after his inauguration as President of Washington College - but then the "paperwork was lost" in the Federal bureaucracy.
+- - In 1975, Gerald Ford signed a law restoring the citizenship of Confederate General Robert E. Lee.
+Lee signed the Oath of Allegiance in Lexington on October 2, 1865, after his inauguration as President of Washington College, but the "paperwork was lost" in the Federal bureaucracy.

 - August 6